-Generalized Functions: Distributions, Generalized functions and its elementary properties; Addition, Multiplication, Transformation of variables.
-Generalized function as the limit of a sequence of good functions, Differentiation of generalized function.
-Simple examples, Dirac-Delta function, Plemelz' formula.
+Generalized Functions: Distributions, Generalized functions and its elementary properties; Transformation of variables.
+Space of Test Functions, Regular and Singular Generalized Functions, Generalized function as the limit of a sequence of good functions, Differentiation of generalized function.
+Simple examples, Dirac-Delta function, Plemelj formula.